nuxt/website-v2/content/en/guides/concepts/views.md

 There are many properties of the page component such as the head property in the example above.

-➡️ See the [directories structure book](/guides/directory-structure/nuxt) to learn more about all the properties can use on your page
+➡️ See the [Directory Structure book](/guides/directory-structure/nuxt) to learn more about all the properties can use on your page

 ## Layouts